Heatdh/Heatdh/README.md

 - 🔭 I’m currently working in the semi conducter industry implementing tests and developing guis and newly got into the Field-programmable gate array field
 - 🌱 I’m currently learning LLVM, Latex and trying mastering Django
-- 👯 I’m looking to collaborate on Machine Learning project and data analysis
+- 👯 I’m looking to collaborate on Machine Learning and data analysis projects
 - 💬 Ask me about: mpl, unit test, Gui dev, Qt5 and Python related topics
 - 📫 How to reach me: Linkedin or contact for access to private projects (Dashboards / Model tuning / Chess Multiplayer game / Midi Signal conversion for Musical Robots)